 Ask your plans to demonstrate their commitment to transparency, accountability and improvement with these tips.
 Also ask your health plan if they use Leapfrog data.

 Despite the harm to your employees and expense to your bottom line, patient safety is rarely observable in claims data.
 So purchasers rely on hospitals to voluntarily report on safety to the Leapfrog Hospital Survey.
 Write to key hospital CEOs, using this template letter, to encourage them to complete a Leapfrog Hospital Survey.
-You should also request participation from ASCs in your community in the inaugural Leapfrog ASC Survey
+You should also request participation from ASCs in your community in the Leapfrog ASC Survey.
+Note: Leapfrog's Surveys are open April 1 - November 30 annually.

 Communicate with Your Employees

-Use these key talking points in memos, on elevators, in the cafeteria, or use them as a supplement to any of the other Toolkit materials.
+Use these key talking points about the Leapfrog Hospital Safety Grade in memos, on elevators, in the cafeteria, or use them as a supplement to any of the other Toolkit materials.

-This series of six short articles was designed for an employee newsletter.
+This series of six short articles, focused on the Leapfrog Hospital Safety Grade, was designed for an employee newsletter.
 Pick and choose the ones that work best for you, or use all six.

 If your company uses social media or enterprise networks to connect with employees, consider integrating these short posts to spread the word about patient safety and the Leapfrog Hospital Safety Grade.

-Personalize this template email to tell your employees all about the Leapfrog Hospital Safety Grade (and app!), and how easy it is to use.
+Personalize this template email to tell your employees all about the Leapfrog Hospital Safety Grade and how easy it is to use.

-This consumer-friendly document helps employees understand their role on the health care team.
+This consumer-friendly document helps employees understand their role as a patient on their health care team.

 Print out this poster for the company bulletin board, and start a conversation about hospital safety today.